GaiaNet-AI/docs/docs/getting-started/authentication.md

 #### API Keys are now available for all your applications and usage.

 Currently, we don't charge anything for usage or API key creation.
-However, it is highly recommendation that you start using and updating your existing applications or new ones with your own API keys to avoid any disruption in the future.
+However, it is highly recommended that you start using and updating your existing applications or new ones with your own API keys to avoid any disruption in the future.

 Please refer to the [API Reference](./api-reference) page for the updated examples with the API keys usage.